 The EA and comments received from other agencies have been used to determine whether the Proposed Action requires the preparation of an Environmental Impact Statement (EIS).
 All environmental, social, and economic factors that are relevant to the recommended alternative were considered in this assessment.
-These

-1 2 3 • rmland, water quality, wetlands, fish and wildlife, ation, aesthetics, and threatened and
+These include, but are not limited to, climate and climate change, environmental justice, cultural resources, air quality, Prime Farmland, water quality, wetlands, fish and wildlife, invasive species, migratory birds, recreation, aesthetics, and threatened and endangered species.

-4 endangered species. ,

-5

-6 It is my finding, based on the EA, that the revision of the 1972 Master Plan for

-7 Lavon Lake will have no significant adve erse impact on the environment and will not

-8 constitute a major Federal action signific cantly affecting the quality of the human
+It is my finding, based on the EA, that the revision of the 1972 Master Plan for Lavon Lake will have no significant adverse impact on the environment and will not constitute a major Federal action significantly affecting the quality of the human environment.

-9 environment.
 Therefore, an EIS will not be prepared.

-10

-11

-12

-13

-14

-Date alvin C. Hudson III
+Date

-C olonel, U.S. Army
+Calvin C. Hudson I Colonel, U.S. Army District Commander

-D istrict Commander